Community-Based Child Abuse Prevention

-- Support community-based efforts to develop, operate, expand, enhance, and network, initiatives aimed at the prevention of child abuse and neglect;
+- Support community-based efforts to develop, operate, expand, and enhance initiatives to prevent child abuse and neglect;

-- Coordinate resources and activities to strengthen and support families to reduce the likelihood of child abuse and neglect; and
+- Coordinate resources and activities to support families to reduce the likelihood of child abuse and neglect; and

-- Foster understanding, appreciation, and knowledge of diverse populations to be effective in preventing and treating child abuse and neglect.
+- Foster understanding and knowledge of diverse populations effective in preventing and treating child abuse and neglect.

 Each year a request for proposals outlines the vision for programming and seeks innovative and evidence-based services to reduce the likelihood of child abuse and neglect.
 CBCAP programs collect and use data to help ensure equitable access to services and broad impact.

 The Children’s Cabinet Annual Report details the work of CBCAP fund recipients.